 Let’s look at some of these more closely.

 repetition out of the process of creating questions.

-test_index_view_with_a_past_question, we create a question and verify that it
+test_past_question, we create a question and verify that it appears in

 And so on.
 In effect, we are using the tests to tell a story of admin input and user experience on the site, and checking that at every state and for every new change in the state of the system, the expected results are published.